Overweight and obesity in adolescents (Indicator 13)

 Interpretation and sources of error

-The Child Growth Study forms part of the monitoring programme the WHO European Childhood Obesity Surveillance Initiative (COSI), which enables comparisons of results among several European countries.
+The Child Growth Study is part of the monitoring programme the WHO European Childhood Obesity Surveillance Initiative (COSI), which enables comparisons of results among several European countries.

 Data source: Physical Activity among Norwegian Children Study - PANCS